 People flocking to see the volcanic eruption

 And now the police and the epidemiologists were starting to worry about COVID being spread by such a large group of visitors hiking to the volcanic eruption.
-As more than a thousand visitors were flocking to see the volcano every day, and they were all touching the same rope on the track.
+As more than a thousand visitors were flocking to see the volcano every day, they were all touching the same rope on the track.

-People by the lava flow
+People watching the lava flow from a hill close by

 I saw that a whole group of people was walking up the slope by the crater, but then I saw them coming down again, as somebody must have warned them of the danger.
-Only a minute later they were up the hill again and taking selfies right next to the crater!
+Only a minute later, they were up the hill again and taking selfies right next to the crater!

 Were they out of their minds?
 The crater walls can collapse at any given moment with the 1200 degrees C hot magma flowing from it in a new direction.
-There is no escape from that and here people were having fun staring right in the face of danger.
+There is no escape from that, and here, people were having fun staring right in the face of danger.

 The volcanic eruption